adnanO999/Tasks_Assignments/Assignment1/README.md

 #create a function that retuns a vector of vertices
-by inspecting the ply file we notice that a vertex is composed of 3 float values
+by inspecting the ply file we notice that a vertex is composed of 3 float values as mentioned above

 if we start reading from the begining of the file we need to skip the header to reach the float values therefore the first while loop is used to iterate over the header